-Releases are snapshots of your deployment process and other associated assets (packages, scripts, variables) as they existed when the release was created.
+Releases are snapshots of your deployment process and other associated assets (references to package versions, scripts, variables) as they existed when the release was created.
 A release is deployed to environments, or different stages in your deployment pipeline.

 When you create a release, you must enter or choose the following items: